Challenges to Cannabis Cultivation

 The SunGrown Zero indoor grow facility design system delivers:

 - • A 60 to 90 percent reduction in energy costs

 - • A 50 to 75 percent reduction in crop failure due to mildews and molds

 - • Full-spectrum sunlight for healthier, stronger plants

-The mainstay of SunGrown Zero designs are tubular daylight devices, which allow natural, full-color spectrum sunlight to enter your indoor grow facility along with all of the photosynthesis-driving PAR radiation plants need.
-Not only does this result in a healthier, happier crop, but it also cuts down on energy waste, electricity costs and reduced water consumption.
+The mainstay of SunGrown Zero designs are tubular daylight devices, which allow natural, full-color spectrum sunlight to enter your indoor grow facility along with all of the photosynthesis-driving radiation plants need.
+Not only does this result in a healthier, happier crop, but it also cuts down on energy waste, electricity costs and water consumption.